 So, you’ve been recommended a low FODMAP diet to help get your Irritable Bowel Syndrome (IBS) under control, but you’re also vegan.
 What do you do next?
 Arm yourself with this list of 17 low FODMAP foods that are vegan and get cooking!

 There isn’t nearly as much information on eating a vegan low FODMAP diet as there is information for omnivores and vegetarians, so I tried to pack this page with a ton of handy information.
-This table of contents will help you skip ahead to the info you need!
+The below table of contents will help you skip ahead to the info you need!

 - What is a FODMAP?